Submit a Review & Earn an Amazon Gift Card

 The following data is based on the product molecular weight 1002.64.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |1 mM||1 mL||4.99 mL||9.97 mL|

 |5 mM||0.2 mL||1 mL||1.99 mL|

 References are publications that support the biological activity of the product.

 Zengerle et al (2015) Selective small molecule induced degradation of the BET bromodomain protein BRD4.
 ACS.Chem.Biol.
 10 1770 PMID: 26035625

 If you know of a relevant reference for cis MZ 1, please let us know.

-Currently there are no citations for cis MZ 1.
 Do you know of a great paper that uses cis MZ 1 from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review cis MZ 1 and earn rewards!